edwardgerhold/syntaxjs/README.md

 Running a file
 ==============

 Probably it will not run your script.
-It runs files and codes, eventtest262.
+It runs files and codes, even test262.
 But there are bugs left.
 For the latter i added to "throw at function declarations in strict mode in loop bodies", because it hung in the loop the last time i tried it.
 It´s promising, that test262 is executable.